Lansdowne Christian Church

 Lansdowne Christian Church (LCC, also known as Hull Memorial) was established in 1903 in Lansdowne, Maryland.
-Part of the Christian Church (Disciples of Christ) denomination, Lansdowne Christian Church is located at 101 Clyde Avenue, Lansdowne, Baltimore, Maryland 21227 in southwest Baltimore County, on the southwestern outskirts of the City of Baltimore.
-Rev. J. B. DeHoff was the first pastor in the early 20th century.
-The church is currently led by the Rev. Trent Owings.
+Part of the Christian Church (Disciples of Christ) denomination, Lansdowne Christian Church is on Clyde Avenue, Lansdowne in southwest Baltimore County, on the southwestern outskirts of the City of Baltimore.
+J. B. DeHoff was the first pastor in the early 20th century.
+The minister is Trent Owings.

-Weekly services are held each Sunday morning according to the longtime traditions of the Christian Church and Disciples of Christ, a major mainline Protestant denomination in America.
-Special holiday services are held as well.
-Community outreach events in the surrounding neighborhood of Lansdowne, plus adjacent Halethorpe, Relay, Arbutus, English Consul, Baltimore Highlands, and Elkridge.
-Further north in the city of Baltimore are Lakeland, Morrell Park, Violetville.
-Many events and activities are conducted in collaboration with other local community churches.
-A Summer Concert series has conducted monthly concerts since 2004 with performers from the state capital of Annapolis and neighboring counties.